 It’s a versatile bean as well.
 The best method for brewing this bean is a cold brew, which lets the acidity be the star of the show.
 This is a coffee with great body, roasted at a medium level.

-There have been a few complaints that this coffee can arrive stale when delivered.
+There have been a few complaints that this coffee can arrive slightly stale when delivered.
+However, our beans arrived fresh and tasty!

 2. Cooper’s Cask Guatemalan Cold Brew Coffee